June 1, 2022

 Notification of Acceptance

-- Authors will be notified by email of the acceptance of abstracts within the submission notification deadlines.
-If you have not received notification by the stated notification deadlines, please check your email Spam/Junk folders, and contact CRWAD organizers if you cannot find this email.
+- Authors will be notified by email of the acceptance of abstracts at which time authors will be asked to confirm attendance.
+If you have not received notification by the stated deadlines, please check your email Spam/Junk folders, and contact CRWAD organizers if you cannot find this email.

-- Scheduling of presentations will not be made available at the time that acceptance notifications are sent.
-Scheduling will be available according to notification deadlines.
+- Scheduling of presentations will be made available according to published deadlines.

-- Standard oral presentations are 15 minutes long (in total).
-This includes 10–12 minutes to present their research, and 3–5 minutes for interactive discussion.
+- In Person Oral presentations are 15 minutes long (in total).
+This includes 10–12 minutes to present research, and 3–5 minutes for interactive discussion.

 - Keynote presentations are 45 minutes long (in total, unless otherwise specified), including 35–40 minutes for formal presentation, and 5–10 minutes for interactive discussion.